 Mayor Adler was sworn into office in January 2015 and has focused primarily on Austin’s growing affordability crisis and worsening traffic.

 On affordability, Mayor Adler and the Council created a 6% homestead exemption in 2015 to provide a property tax break to homeowners, raising it to 8% in 2016.
-Under Adler, the Council also increased the senior and disabled property tax exemption to $82,500 and approved a settlement with Austin Energy in August 2016 that lowered electric rates for everyone in town.
+Under Adler, the Council also increased the senior and disabled property tax exemption to $82,500 in 2016 and to $85,000 in 2017, and approved a settlement with Austin Energy in August 2016 that lowered electric rates for everyone in town.
 Also in August 2016, HUD Secretary Julián Castro recognized Mayor Adler for completing the Mayors’ Challenge to End Veteran Homelessness.
+In April 2017, the Mayor and Council adopted the Strategic Housing Blueprint that set a strategic goal to create 60,000 housing units affordable to households at 80% of median family income.
+In June 2017, Mayor Adler and County Judge Sarah Eckhardt unveiled the Austin Metro Area Master Community Workforce Plan to lift 10,000 local residents out of poverty and into middle-income jobs over the next five years.

-He also delivered perhaps the most stirring defense of taco trucks in this country or any other in September 2016 some six months after ending the Great Breakfast Taco War with San Antonio without firing a shot.
+He also delivered perhaps the most stirring defense of taco trucks in this country or any other in September 2016 some six months after ending the Great Breakfast Taco War with San Antonio without firing a shot, and in June 2017 he wrote a letter about Wonder Woman that received worldwide news coverage.

 For over 20 years, he worked with and chaired many of Austin’s large civic and non-profit boards.
 He has fought discrimination and promoted the benefits of diversity as chair of the Anti-Defamation League.
 As board chair of the Texas Tribune, he helped build a business model for the thoughtful, factual and independent media Texas needs.
 He has worked to expand opportunity for girls, women and first-generation college students as a board member of GEN-Austin and Breakthrough.
 At the Long Center and as chair of Ballet Austin, he helped ensure that all our communities have access to the arts.